marioir2001/hass_lmair_2026/README.md

 ---

+## Configuration

+### Polling Settings

+The Light Manager Air relies on polling for updates because it does not support event-based communication.
+This integration allows you to adjust the polling intervals for:

+1. **Marker Updates**: Updates the status of markers (Default: `5000 ms`).
+2. **Radio Signals**: Checks for 433 MHz and 868 MHz signals (Default: `2000 ms`).
+3. **Weather Updates**: Retrieves weather data from connected weather stations (Default: `300000 ms`).

+You can customize these intervals to suit your needs or disable polling entirely if not required:

+1. Navigate to **Settings** → **Devices & Services**.
+2. Locate the Light Manager Air integration and click **Options**.
+3. Set your desired intervals or disable polling by uncheck the checkbox.

+⚠️ **Warning**: Short intervals improve response times but may impact performance.
+Use default settings as a starting point and adjust based on your system's capabilities.

+---

 ## 🔄 Synchronizing the Light Manager Air Configuration

 Whenever you make changes in AirStudio (for example adding, renaming or removing zones, actuators or scenes), Home Assistant can synchronize its configuration with the current Light Manager Air configuration.